gajananan/integrity-shield-testscenario/03_policy-scenarios/05_CREATE_STABLE_POLICY_WITH_SIGN.md

    cd <SIGING HOST DIR>/policy-collection
    ```

-2. Create signing script under `deploy` directory in the cloned policy-collection
+2. Create the following signing script under `deploy` directory in the cloned `policy-collection` repository in the host machine.

     [Command]
     ```